East Riding of Yorkshire Council

 Details:

-£50 vouchers and food hamper. £20 voucher for Eid.
+£50 vouchers and food hamper. £50 voucher and food hamper for Eid (usually split across both Eid dates).

 Christmas / religious celebrations; gift vouchers